 Children may make use of the school's telephone in cases of necessity with the teacher's permission or in cases of emergency.
-Calls that are not necessary in the teacher's opinion will not be allowed.
 If there is doubt, the teacher may make the phone call for the student.
 If you must call the school, please use the school line.
-The number is 553-6760.
-The other number, 553-6512, is the church line.
+The number is 402-553-6760.
+The other number, 402-553-6512, is the church line.